rshipp/geodigger/index.md

 GeoDigger was designed with extensibility in mind.
 A single parent class takes care of interfacing with the database server and sanitizing unique user IDs.
-Specialized classes, such as the TwitterDigger class, connect to a specific API and *** pass information to their parent *** (not sure
-        if I understood that, are we talking about polymorphism?).
+Specialized child classes such as TwitterDigger take care of reading from a single API, using the `save()` method from the GeoDigger parent class to store information to a local database, and the `log()` method to provide timestamps for connection attempts, errors, and other information that might be of use.

 Adding support for additional social network service APIs is straightforward - just take a look at TwitterDigger.py for example code.